Examples of Calculated Measures

 Year over Year Growth

-You can create a calculated measure to compare the year over year difference for your sales reps’ performance.
-The following steps show you how to create a pivot table with a calculated measure that returns this difference.
+You can create a calculated measure to compare year-over-year differences in your sales reps’ performance.
+Here’s how you can create a pivot table with a calculated measure that shows this difference.

 Step